-The Escort Live system's principal hardware is a special power cord with integral Bluetooth and some extra features.
-Two types are offered, one with a coiled SmartCord that plugs into a power point or cigarette lighter.
-The DirectWire version dispenses with the coiled cord and and links directly to the vehicle's electrical system.
-Its control module mounts remotely in the cockpit and is otherwise identical to that found on the SmartCord.
+Two types of Escort Live power cords are offered: a coiled SmartCord that plugs into a power point and a Direct Wire version that links to the car's electrical system.
+The latter's thumb-size control module mounts in the cockpit.
 Versions of both are available for iPhone and Android phones.

 To make everything work, the Escort Live app must first be downloaded to the smartphone.
 (On iPhones it's available via Apple iTunes.)
 With app installed and running and detector powered up, the final step is Bluetooth pairing of phone and Escort Live.

 We followed this sequence using an iPhone 6 (Escort Live is backward-compatible from the latest iPhone model), also with a Samsung Android smartphone.
 Downloading was simple in each case; creating an account with user name and password took slightly longer.
 Once logged in, Escort Live quickly paired with the phone, confirmed when a flashing blue LED turned solid.

 High Performance Escort Models with Bluetooth

 Opening the Settings screen displays information about the duration of the user's Escort Live subscription, alert settings and radar detector settings.
 One menu item is a tutorial to explain the system's basic functions.

 Two screens are offered, Dashboard and Map; the graphics of both are attractive and coherently laid out.
 Most staffers preferred the map screen, finding the real-time distance-to-danger graphics more useful.